SwiftyChicken/PORTAL/README.md

         - hold a number in data segment that gives the amount of time to draw it

 - [ ] Animated monochrome portals
-    - Make a list of 2 Animated pointers (Vertical and Horizontal)
+    - Make monochrome portal animations